 The PEC will evaluate responses against the questions set out in Sections 5.04 through 5.07 and assign a single score for each section.
-Offerors' responses for each section will be rated comparatively against one another with each PEC member assigning a score of 1, 5, or 10 (with 10 representing the highest score, 5 representing the average score, and 1 representing the lowest score).
-Responses that are similar or lack dominant information to differentiate the offerors from each other will receive the same score.
+Offerors' responses for each section will be rated comparatively against one another with each PEC member assigning a score of 1 through 10 (with 10 representing the highest score, and 1 representing the lowest score).
 Therefore, it is the offeror's responsibility to provide dominant information and differentiate themselves from their competitors.